 These buildings were constructed on a loose stone foundation.
 They were framed with Oak Beams and then Oak boarding was used to clad the dwelling and to also compartmentalise and floor throughout.
 All of this building is recovered to produce items that are used again.
 Of course, the part that interests us are the Oak beams and the Oak boarding.

-Once the building has been deconstructed the materials are moved to a finishing mill and the first process is to detect for metal, usually, this consists of nails and fixings but sometimes pieces of shrapnel can be found.
-The Reclaimed Oak is then sorted by how it can be utilised.
+Once the building has been deconstructed the reclaimed timber is moved to a finishing mill and the first process is to detect for metal, usually, this consists of nails and fixings but sometimes pieces of shrapnel can be found.
+The antique Oak is then sorted by how it can be utilised.
 This process starts by looking at what can be salvaged to maintain its original face.
 This means that the next process is to separate the boards and beams.

 Generally, the Reclaimed Oak Beams will be used as they are or they will be trimmed down into either solid or engineered Reclaimed Parquet Flooring, either squared or in a chevron shape.
 We supply this Reclaimed Parquet Flooring in either a rustic or dressed face.

 The Reclaimed Oak Flooring is now sorted into what can be kept with an original face and what needs to be dressed.
 This not only requires skill but quite a few years of experience and a good understanding of how the material behaves when further milled.